 CPU Control Unit

 Control Unit as its name suggests controlling the behavior of the CPU.
 Control Unit extracts instructions from memory and decodes.
 After decoding the instructions to the binary it executes the binary instructions with the help of ALU.

 Arithmetic Logic Unit or ALU performs core processing operations like arithmetic and logic.
-Arithmetic operations are sum, binary shift and Logic operations are AND, OR, XOR, NOT etc. For example if following exapmles can be calculated by ALU unit.
+Arithmetic operations are sum, binary shift and Logic operations are AND, OR, XOR, NOT, etc. For example, if the following examples can be calculated by the ALU unit.

-One of the performance metric for CPU is Clock Speed.
-CPU process given data multiple times in a second.
+One of the performance metrics for CPU is Clock Speed.
+CPU process data multiple times in a second.
 This frequency is called Clock Speed.
 Processing more in a single second provides more performance and processing power.
-End of the 90’s frequency was about 400 MHz but currently, 4 GHz is the upper value for clock speed.
+The end of the 90’s frequency was about 400 MHz but currently, 4 GHz is the upper value for clock speed.